-Some of the common flavones include:
+Some flavones include:

 Chrysin is a natural, biologically active